abs422/dsci_441_gan_tb/README.md

 Instructions to run anogan_v6.py -

+1. Please make sure to connect to the google srive where all data is situated using the below links
-1. All the code can be sequentially run, however please avoid running the cells where models are saved as it may overwrite my existing model which is used for prediction, and follow beow instructions
+2. All the code can be sequentially run, however please avoid running the cells where models are saved as it may overwrite my existing model which is used for prediction, and follow beow instructions
-2. At multiple instances the file, the healthy, sick (Non Tb) or Tb images are imported from google drive.
+3. At multiple instances the file, the healthy, sick (Non Tb) or Tb images are imported from google drive.
 All imported files are properly labeled.
 While importing training set, healthy images are imported and while making test set, Tb images are imported
-3. Please make sure to change the directory to the location where the required images are saved.
+4. Please make sure to change the directory to the location where the required images are saved.
-4. You can use this link to access the folder on google drive which was used in the code. https://drive.google.com/drive/folders/1xGupJOw8dcwXeokWcGfcIl9vg1-i-cT1?usp=sharing https://drive.google.com/drive/folders/14LpXOHVdlrV_UUJSXgxbFFdu2YRCyGOa?usp=sharing
+5. You can use this link to access the folder on google drive which was used in the code. https://drive.google.com/drive/folders/1xGupJOw8dcwXeokWcGfcIl9vg1-i-cT1?usp=sharing https://drive.google.com/drive/folders/14LpXOHVdlrV_UUJSXgxbFFdu2YRCyGOa?usp=sharing